smt970913/ICU-EDM/README.md

 # Extubation Decision-Making with Constraints

-The repository contains code for an Offline Constrained Reinforcement Learning based Extubation Decison-Making support tool utilized in the research effort of us.
+The repository contains code for an Offline Constrained Reinforcement Learning (RL) based Extubation Decison-Making support tool utilized in the research effort of us.
 Code created by Maotong Sun (maotong.sun@tum.de) and Jingui Xie (jingui.xie@tum.de) and please **CITE** the following when you are utilizing our results: